sanskrit/raw_etexts_english/blogs/manasataramgini/2014-12-29_notices-of-hue1b987a-s-in-kavya-and-an-excursus-on-their-origins-and-ethnicity.md

 +++
-title = "Notices of Hūṇa-s in kāvya and an excursus on their origins andxa0ethnicity"
+title = "Notices of Hūṇa-s in kāvya and an excursus on their origins and ethnicity"

 +++
 This article was originally published in a slightly modified form at